ZedZeroth/CRAGenerator/README.md

 #### 2.2.1.
 UserInterface ("client" or "presentation" layer) [not yet implemented]

 Classes for user interactions and any services for interacting with the BusinessLogic core.
+This includes the generator of HTML representations of each customer's risk assessment/scores.

 #### 2.2.2.
 DataAccess ("persistence" layer)